sagemath/sagewiki_to_gh-2022-10-10/sage-3.3.md

 == Build ==

  * 64-bit OSX (Michael Abshoff) -- Fixed 64-bit OSX build support for f2c, added 64-bit OSX build support for tachyon, added 64-bit OSX build support for flintqs, and added persistent Sage 64-bit building switch on OSX and Solaris.

+ * Update readline spkg (Michael Abshoff) -- The updated readline spkg allows readline-5.2 to be built on the 64-bit version of OpenSUSE 11.1.

 == Calculus ==